idnow/de.idnow.android/README.md

 ## Examples

-Please see https://github.com/idnow/de.idnow.android-sample for a sample applications.
+Please see https://github.com/idnow/de.idnow.android-sample for a sample application.